 Regulation 19 Rutland Local Plan

-Ends on 2 December 2024 (25 days remaining)
+Ended on the 2 December 2024

-Chapter 8 – Sustainable Communities Comment
+Chapter 8 – Sustainable Communities View comments

 This chapter covers the unique features and distinctive characteristics which help to make Rutland a special place and vibrant rural county.
 Sustainable communities are places where people want to live, work and visit, now and in the future.
 They meet the diverse needs of existing and future residents and contribute to a high quality of life.
 Sustainable communities should be active, inclusive, and safe, well run, environmentally sensitive, well designed and built, well connected, thriving, well served and fair to everyone.